akoskm/akoskm.com/clartnpte000d08mbcjmmecfj.md

 Of course, there will be a different repository for CatFacts at the end of this post!

-# Where do you put your API calls?
+# How and where to do the API calls?

 Our browser extensions’” background” script will be the place for these operations.